alfwatt/LiveBundle/README.md

 TODO Certificte Pinning Support on top of the existing SSL Nag

+<a id="support"></a>
+## Support LiveBundle!

+Are you using LiveBundle in your apps?
+Would you like to help support the project and get a sponsor credit?

+Visit our [Patreon Page](https://www.patreon.com/istumblerlabs) and patronize us in exchange for great rewards!

 ## Using LiveBundle in your App

 - include the `LiveBundle.framework` in your applications `Resources/Frameworks` directory